MEADOW SWEET GROVE

 Find new uses / new owners for inherited items

 Dishes inherited from older relatives are sometimes unneeded or unwanted.
 They are often discarded due to their "dated" patterns.
 But the high quality of china of generations past is phenomenal and can not be matched by visiting the box stores of today.
 They also provide a tangible link to your family and while I truly believe in creating your own style (and weaving your own magic) into your home - I think such decisions should be made carefully.
 Quality lasts - and that saves you money.
 It may be that certain pieces of an inherited set can be blended into your existing set - especially such useful items as extra platters and serving dishes (which don't need to match your place setting) and to have on hand as dinner and side plates for large gatherings.
-Forget using paper plates for appetizers - hand everyone a fancy side plate or saucer.
-Or pack up a full set of 2 to 4 basic place settings and they can be ready to accompany a young person to their first home - the traditional "hand-me-downs" that save money on furnishing that first apartment!
+Forget using paper plates for appetizers - hand everyone an eclectic mix of fancy side plates or orphaned saucers.
+Or pack up a full set of 2 to 4 basic place settings - all ready to accompany a young person to their first home - the traditional "hand-me-downs" that save money on furnishing that first apartment!

 All of these practices and more make Mother Nature smile, save you money ... and reduce the demand on manufacturing.

-So by all means, de-clutter your home of unnecessary items.
-But remember what clutter truly is - the old bills, the half-empty make-up jars, the books you won't read, the clothes you won't wear - the unneeded or outgrown items that can't be reused.
-The appreciated, but unwanted gifts.
-All other things that you love and cherish, bring back good memories, or can be re-used or re-purposed; I quote these old and wise adages that still hold true and will keep your home fresh and un-cluttered:
+So by all means, de-clutter your home of useless items.
+But remember what useless clutter truly is - the old bills, the half-empty make-up jars, the books you won't read, the clothes you won't wear, the unneeded or outgrown items that can't be reused - and low quality items.
+Those appreciated but unwanted gifts.
+All other possessions that you love and cherish, bring back good memories, or can be re-used or re-purposed; to those I quote these old and wise adages that still hold true and will keep your home fresh and un-cluttered:

 "Use it up, wear it out, make it do, or do without"